fossxo/fossxo-gdd/source/misc/audience.rst

 ====================
 Players Filling Time
 ====================
-Office workers or people stuck on an airplane can play Tic Tac Toe to make the time pass.
+Office workers or people stuck on an airplane can play FoxXO to make the time pass.
 The regular game modes do not demand much attention so players can let their minds wonder while playing.
 The variety of environments should keep players entertained for at least a little while.